-Our students are encouraged to be inquirers, to take responsibility for their own learning and to be independent thinkers who will not shirk away from a challenge.
-We have high expectations for our students and we believe in the importance of not only preparing them for success in exams but also equipping them with the skills necessary to succeed in today’s fast paced global community.
+Our pupils are encouraged to be inquirers, to take responsibility for their own learning and to be independent thinkers who will not shirk away from a challenge.
+We have high expectations for our pupils and we believe in the importance of not only preparing them for success in exams but also equipping them with the skills necessary to succeed in today’s fast paced global community.

-The curriculum provides our students with a broad and balanced academic education, with a combination of classroom lessons, visiting speakers, workshops, tutorial time and field trips.
-The curriculum is delivered through St John’s Clavis Programme.
+The curriculum provides our pupils with a broad and balanced academic education, with a combination of classroom lessons, visiting speakers, workshops and tutorial time.
+The curriculum is delivered through the St John’s Clavis Programme.
 This incorporates the values of the International Baccalaureate whilst preparing pupils for the robustness and demands of the new IGCSEs.

 Cambridge IGCSE is the world’s most popular international qualification for 14 to 16 year olds.
 Developed over 25 years ago, it is recognised by leading universities and employers worldwide and is an international passport to progression and success.

 The philosophy underpinning our course structure in Years 10 and 11 (Key Stage 4) is that all students should maintain a broad, balanced and coherent curriculum.
 Pupils study up to 9 IGCSE’s of which 5 are core subjects and the remainder are selected from option blocks.